Child Safeguarding Statement

 The following points should be kept in mind:

 - A guarantee of confidentiality or undertakings regarding secrecy cannot be given, as the welfare of the child will supersede all other considerations

 - All information should be treated in a careful and sensitive manner and should be discussed only with those who need to know

 - Information should be conveyed in a sensitive manner to the parents / guardians of the child about whom there are concerns

 - Giving information to others on a ‘need to know’ basis for the protection of a child is not a breach of confidentiality

 Anonymous complaints can be difficult to deal with but should not be ignored.
 In all cases the safety and welfare of the child/children is paramount.
-Any such complaints relating to inappropriate behaviour should be brought to the attention of the Children’s Officer or the Designated Person.
+Any such complaints relating to inappropriate behaviour should be brought to the attention of the Designated Person.
 The information should be checked out and handled in a confidential manner.